BrianNgann/capstone_work_sample/README.md

 # In this project, we analyzed a real-world dataset of forest fires in Algeria.
-Out goal was to determine which factors affect wildfire risk which we accomplished by modeling the Fire Weather Index using weather data and fire related indices
+Our goal was to determine which factors affect wildfire risk which we accomplished by modeling the Fire Weather Index using weather data and fire related indices